omeka/plugin-CsvImport/README.md

     - Tag delimiter: double space
     - File delimiter: semi-colon
 * `test_files_metadata.csv`: a file used to import metadata of files.
-To try it, you should to import items before with any of previous csv files, and check `File metadata` in the first form and `Filename` in the first row of the second form.
+To try it, you should import items before with any of previous csv files, and check `File metadata` in the first form and `Filename` in the first row of the second form.
 * `test_mixed_records.csv`: a file used to show how to import metadata of item